 We’re committed to a more sustainable way of doing business with eco-friendly ingredient sourcing, as well as our brewing, canning and recycling practices.
 We consider the impact of every step of production and reduce waste where possible in an effort to be good stewards of the environment and our local community.

 All kombucha byproducts are composted including organic material like tea leaves, fruit/veggie scraps, etc. When SCOBY’s are no longer viable they go to local farmers and become essential feed for chickens and pigs.
-We are diligent about recycling everything possible including plastic, aluminum, glass, cardboard, paper, etc. to divert waste from the landfill.
+We are diligent about recycling materials including plastic, aluminum, glass, cardboard, paper, etc. to divert waste from the landfill.
 Our new case packaging requires less cardboard and we’re reusing these boxes along with our 4- and 6-pack plastic holders.

 Organic processes protect natural resources and conserve biodiversity.
 We brew delicious kombucha with real, organic ingredients and never compromise.
 Our fermentation process begins with purified water, certified organic and Fair Trade teas, and organic cane sugar.
 We use fresh local herbs, fruit and roots when feasible to support Treasure Valley farmers and improve the flavor and nutrition of our brews.
 We carefully scavenge the foothills for botanicals and continue to utilize our own herb garden as well.
 When we can’t source ingredients within our own foodshed, we locate organic farms and professional foragers in the Pacific Northwest.